nick29581/rfcs/text/0000-match-ergonomics.md

 `&` or `&mut`).

  _Default binding mode_: this mode, either `move`, `ref`, or `ref mut`, is used to determine how to bind new pattern variables.
-When we see a variable binding not explicitly marked `ref`, `ref mut`, or `mut`, we use the _default binding mode_ to determine how it should be bound.
+ When the compiler sees a variable binding not explicitly marked `ref`, `ref mut`, or `mut`, it uses the _default binding mode_ to determine how the variable should be bound.
  Currently, the _default binding mode_ is always `move`.
  This RFC proposes to change that.

 ## Binding mode rules

-The _default binding mode_ starts out as `move.` When matching a pattern, we start from the outside of the pattern and work inwards.
-Each time a reference is matched using a _non-reference pattern_, we will automatically dereference the value and update the default binding mode:
+The _default binding mode_ starts out as `move.` When matching a pattern, the compiler starts from the outside of the pattern and works inwards.
+Each time a reference is matched using a _non-reference pattern_, it will automatically dereference the value and update the default binding mode:

 1. If the reference encountered is `&T`, set the default binding mode to `ref`.
 2. If the reference encountered is `&mut T`: if the current default